rose-collectionservices/collection-services-manual/06-LOCAL PRACTICE/processing-guidelines-for-audiovisual-materials.md

 To identify the material within the finding aid, folder titles that include audiovisual items should end with [original: format type].
 For example:

 ![Figure 14: Representing AV in the container list](/06-LOCAL%20PRACTICE/Images/Figure14.jpg "Representing AV in the container list")
+Note: Image includes a date format that is no longer used.
+The approved format is Year Month Day.

 There is no need for a folder number within the AV box.
 In some cases, as in off-site digitization projects involving a large number of items, these item-numbers will be generated for the purpose of tracking the materials.
 In this case, we will keep the numbers.
 Instances where item-numbers (usually transferred to a folder number in the finding aid) should not be compiled just to have a folder number (i.e. if the number isn't needed for an external cause, we do not create this numbering system for processing).
 If this information is available, it can be used, but collections with small amounts of audiovisual materials, this is unnecessary.